RudyCruisin/vinDecoder/README.md

 ![PHP DB with modified values](photos/databasedeleted.png)

-Here we can compare with local PHP DB and see that the VIN and associated values have been removed.
+Here we can compare with local PHP DB interface and see that the VIN and associated values have been removed.

 ![PHP DB with modified values](photos/phpTabledeleted.png)